rust-lang/blog.rust-lang.org/posts/inside-rust/2024-05-07-this-development-cycle-in-cargo-1.79.md

 one thought that epage had was that maybe dependency inheritance should focus exclusively on inheriting the source of the dependency and not anything else.
 When trying to not repeat oneself, it can be easy to go overboard and de-duplicate logic that reflects more of the current implementation, and not the requirements.
-As the implementation changes, you then have to shift things in and out of the shared or specific state.
+As the implementation changes, you then have to shift things in and out between the shared and specific state.

 Applying that concept to `default-features`, maybe we should disallow it in workspace dependencies (on a new Edition), and have the package dependencies' `default-features` always win.
 As workspaces don't have an Edition, we could frame this from the package's perspective as it inherits a field, making it so the package's Edition applies.

-Going to the full extreme of removing `default-features` and `features` from workspace dependencies might be controversial.
+Going to the full extreme of removing `default-features` and `features` from workspace dependencies might be too large of departure from today.
-For example, likely an application would want to share `serde`'s `derive` feature throughoutt the workspace.
+For example, likely a maintainer would find it convenient to share `serde`'s `derive` feature throughout their workspace.
 An incremental step could be to treat the lack of `default-features` in a  workspace dependency as unset.

 <!-- team meeting: 2024-03-26 -->